nettings/medianet/README.md

 This build is known to work on the Pi4B, Pi400 and Pi3B+, and should work on the Pi3B.

-If you prefer to run a 32-bit system, change to the 32-bit `bullseye` branch after checking out the repository:
+If you have to run a 32-bit system, change to the 32-bit `bullseye` branch after checking out the repository:

 ```
 git checkout bullseye
 ```
 This branch should theoretically work on all older models down to the Pi1B, but this has not been tested.
+Changes to the 64-bit branch are regularly backported, but expect the 32-bit branch to lag behind a bit.

 ## Installation